SpartanJ/ecode/README.md

 `.gitignore` files.
 The idea is to use the `.gitignore` file as a project setting.
 The project files will be the ones used to find files in the project and do global searches.
 Usually, this translates into much better results for any project-related search.
-Currently there's no way to "unfilter" files filtered by the `.gitignore` configuration, but I plan to add the functionality soon.
-Also, ecode will only add files that are supported by the editor, the editor won't try to do anything with files that are not officially supported.
+There's also a very simple mechanism to allow visibility of filtered files by the `.gitignore`, by adding a file with the allowed filtered patterns in a subfolder over the folder loaded, creating a file in `.ecode/.prjallowed` with the necessary glob patterns allowing the filtered patterns to be "unfiltered". ecode will only add files that are supported by the editor, the editor won't try to do anything with files that are not officially supported.

 ## Philosophy